Chhattisgarh Division

 Rajkumar College, built in Raipur during the British Raj.

 Chhattisgarh Division was an administrative division of the Central Provinces of British India.
-It was located in the east of the Central Provinces and encompassed the upper Mahanadi River basin, in the central part of present-day Chhattisgarh state of India.
+It was located in the eastern part of the Central Provinces and encompassed the upper basin of the Mahanadi River, in the central part of present-day Chhattisgarh, India.

-With the advent of the British the town of Raipur, headquarters of Chhattisgarh Division, gained prominence over Ratanpur, the historical capital of the territory.
+With the advent of British rule, the town of Raipur, the headquarters of Chhattisgarh Division, gained prominence over Ratanpur, the historical capital of the territory.

-The Central Provinces became the Central Provinces and Berar in 1936 until the Independence of India.The major languages spoken are Chhattisgarhi, Odia, Hindi and numerous tribal languages.
+The Central Provinces became the Central Provinces and Berar in 1936 and remained so until the Independence of India.
+The major languages spoken in the division were Chhattisgarhi, Odia, Hindi, and numerous tribal languages.

 History

 Chhattisgarh Division was occupied by the Bhonsle Marathas and incorporated into the Kingdom of Nagpur in the 18th century.
-The Kingdom of Nagpur was annexed to British India in 1853, becoming Nagpur Province.
-In 1861 Nagpur Province was merged with the Saugor and Nerbudda Territories to form the Central Provinces.
+The Kingdom of Nagpur was annexed by British India in 1853, becoming Nagpur Province.
+In 1861, Nagpur Province was merged with the Saugor and Nerbudda Territories to form the Central Provinces.
 All the princely states of the Central Provinces were in Chhattisgarh Division, except for Makrai, which was in the Narmadapuram District of the Nerbudda Division.

-In 1905, most of Odia speaking region of Sambalpur District and the princely states of Bamra, Rairakhol, Sonpur, Patna, and Kalahandi were transferred to Orissa Division of Bengal Province.
+In 1905, most of the Odia-speaking region of Sambalpur District, along with the princely states of Bamra, Rairakhol, Sonpur, Patna, and Kalahandi was transferred to Orissa Division of Bengal Province.

 The princely states of Changbhakar, Korea, Surguja, Udaipur, and Jashpur were transferred from Bengal to the Central Provinces.

-In 1933 the princely states in Chhattisgarh Division were transferred to the Eastern States Agency.
+In 1933, the princely states in Chhattisgarh Division were transferred to the Eastern States Agency.
 On 24 October 1936, the Central Provinces became the Central Provinces and Berar when they were fully merged with Berar Province, although Berar remained under the nominal sovereignty of Hyderabad State.